Back Up Your Photos (Revised)

 Network Attached Storage

-Recently, I’ve seen a lot of discussion about Network Attached Storage or NAS.
+In a previous release of this article, I discussed Network Attached Storage or NAS.
 This is a multi-drive system that attaches directly to your network router.
 As such, it provides storage for any device that can connect to your network, even wirelessly.
 It can even be accessed remotely.
-Synology is the leader in this field but there are other options as well.
+Thus, any photo or other file can be accessed remotely and thus don’t have to be stored on a phone or tablet to be used while away from your desk.
+NAS can also replace cloud storage such as iCloud or Google Drive and thus save money in the long run.